-The reserve is open at all times.
 The visitor centre is currently closed for redevelopment and is due to re-open April 2015.
+From then:

 The birds are easy to see during breeding season - creating a fantastic seascape and bird spectacle.
 Only eight target seabird species breed here, so learning to identify birds is simple.
 In winter, common passerines (buntings, sparrows and finches) and short-eared owls (vary in numbers from one year to next) can be seen and identified.

 Reserve already popular with families.
 Various family events included in our programme throughout the year.
-Backpack Activity days very popular.

 Dogs are welcome on the reserve, however they must be kept on leads at all times.
 This is to ensure that ground nesting birds are not disturbed, and also to ensure the safety of dogs on the cliff top.